-But wait, it gets better- these little guys are freezer friendly.
-You can freeze them already baked or you can freeze the batter itself.
-To do that, just line a muffin tin with paper cups, pour in the batter and pop the whole thing into the freezer.
-When they’re frozen you can store them in zip loc bags.
-To bake, place the muffin cups back in a tin and bake straight from frozen (cool, isn’t it?)
-I’ve done this several times and it works like a charm.
+- Freeze it!
+Once completely cool, wrap baked muffins in plastic wrap and freeze up to 2 months.
+Alternatively, freeze the batter itself: just line a muffin tin with paper cups, pour in the batter, and pop the tin into the freezer.
+When the batter is frozen, remove the cups and store in zip loc bags.
+To bake, place the muffin cups back in a tin and bake straight from frozen.

 - 1 c. all purpose flour